 There is massive room for improvement in this area for all garments produced today.

 As a fashion brand you can be really sustainable in all other areas of your value chain, but if you do not focus on actually prolonging the life span of your products, the over consumption will continue leaving tons and tons of wasted textiles behind in our landfills.

 To address this problem, we have chosen to focus on the three key areas below.

 01. We already went into depth about how we design to prolong the life span of our garments in the section Designing for good, so we won't be repeating this, but this is an important first area to focus on when trying to prolong the product life cycle of a garment.

 Another important area is to provide more accurate care instructions to your consumers, i.e. washing instructions, how to make colours last longer etc. For more details on this, you can read our garment care section here.

 We offer free repairs on all of our styles, as we believe the answer to the huge waste problem in the fashion industry lies in the fact that consumers usually choose to buy a new product rather than repairing what they already have.

-All of our sustainable efforts aim to comply with the above UN sustainability goals, as we truly believe in a better future, if we all strive to do a little better each day.
+All of our sustainable efforts aim to comply with UN sustainability goals 12 (Responsible consumption and production) and 13 (Climate action), as we truly believe in a better future, if we all strive to do a little better each day.
 Read more about the UN sustainability goals here.